fbpx

 And undeniably, it can look good on some people.

-Bella Hadid, the primary celebrity example of the trend, wears her lack of eyebrow arch well, as it pulls her sculpted features sky high.
+Bella Hadid, the primary celebrity example of the trend, wears her lack of eyebrow arch well, as it “pulls” her sculpted features sky high.
 Even as far back as the iconic Audrey Hepburn, a straight brow has been used to flattering effect, balancing out rounded features and providing the illusion of lift in the arch.
 The straight line and lack of arch creates an upwards optical illusion not seen in arched brows, which can tend to drag down your face.
 The brow is one of our most prominent features, and making small changes to it can drastically change your entire appearance.

 The idea of drawing your features upward is the same kind of logic that we use when applying contour and blush: You want to avoid pulling your face down at all costs, and these straight lines provide the illusion of lift.
 So, it makes sense that the tail end of your eyebrow would be on the chopping block eventually.

-The Problem With The Straight Brow Trend
+The Problem With Straight Eyebrows

 The only problem?
 Eyebrow hairs are notoriously delicate and hard to regrow.
 When this trend eventually goes back to the late 90s-inspired scrapbook it belongs in, you might be left having to pencil in your brows forever.
 With your eyebrows being one of the most prominent, noticeable parts of your face, you’ll want them at full health.